Every home is different, but one thing every house has in common – whether it’s a three-bedroom craftsman or a sprawling colonial – is flooring.

 So, it shouldn’t come as a surprise that many homeowners eventually consider how to spruce theirs up a bit.
-Hardwood is easily the most popular consideration, especially when the owner is thinking about selling soon.
+Refinishing hardwood flooring is a popular consideration, especially when the owner is thinking about selling soon.

-3 Factors to Consider About Hardwood Floors and Home Value
+3 Factors to Consider When Refinishing Hardwood Floors

-With that being said, don’t rush into installing hardwood floors.
+With that being said, don’t rush into refinishing hardwood floors.
 Even though they’ll improve your home in more than one way, it’s still a big decision.

 To make sure it’s the right one, consider these three factors before proceeding.

-The NAR report also concluded that, while hardwood floors are almost always a valuable addition to any home, there are plenty of other projects that tend to add more to a home’s value.
+A report from the National Association of Realtors concluded that, while refinishing hardwood floors are almost always a valuable addition to any home, there are several other projects that tend to add more to a home’s value.

-For example, in terms of both “appeal to buyers” and “likely value to home for resale”, the top three projects were the same:
+For example, in terms of both “appeal to buyers” and “likely value to home for resale”, the top three projects were: